AlexLyrr/ALGG1/README.md

 # ALGG1
-SDR project for the course Wireless Networking ET4394 at TU Delft
+SDR and Wireshark project for the course Wireless Networking ET4394 at TU Delft